brentd09/AZ040Labs/PowerShell-Lab-07.md

 2. Get the service names from the **services.txt** file and store them in a variable.
 3. Use a **ForEach** loop to process each service:

-   - If the service isn't running, start it, and then enter text to the screen indicating that the service was started.
+   - If the service isn't running, start the service, and then write a message to the screen indicating that the service was started.
-   - If the service is running, do nothing, and then enter text to the screen indicating that no action was required.
+   - If the service is running, just write a message to the screen indicating that no action was required.
     <details><summary>Click for hint</summary><Strong>

     ```PowerShell